An American Love Story

 And after a while, Mr. White excused himself and went back to his bed and I drove home to Long Island, but not before walking the factory floor with Johnny.
 The people who work there at Taco stopped what they were doing as we came by, and they smiled and nodded hello, and one of the older women hugged Johnny, and he introduced me to her.
 She had been with the company from when Johnny and I were little kids, and she showed me what she was making, and she was delightful.
 You don't normally see this sort of enthusiasm in people who are doing repetitive work, day after day.
 It was different here, though.

-And then it was March, 2001, and I was in Germany for ISH, when one evening, while we were at a cocktail reception in an old castle, word came that John Hazen White Sr. had passed on.
+And then it was March, 2001, and I was in Germany for the big ISH show, when one evening, while we were at a cocktail reception in an old castle, word came that John Hazen White Sr. had passed on.
 There were people from Taco there that night and I saw grown men cry.
 I spent a good amount of time afterwards remembering the day in Rhode Island when Mr. White left his sick bed because he didn't want to disappoint me.
 This man had grace.

 His widow, Happy, stood with the microphone, and the entire Rhode Island Philharmonic sat up there on the stage behind her.
 The Governor and Lieutenant Governor of Rhode Island, and the Mayor of Cranston stood just beside her, and so did her son, Johnny.
 And there were other children there as well, and grandchildren, and great-grandchildren.
 And Happy spoke to the hundreds of business associates, and friends, and to the hundreds of Taco employees who had left their work for a few hours to be with her for the dedication of this new, 60,000-square-foot addition that Taco had just built.
 The building would now be named in honor of John and Happy White.
 Her voice cracked at one point as she told us that she loved us.
 She said it several times, low and soft as a breeze.
 I love you.
 I love you all.
 And the room exploded in applause, and everyone was on their feet, and I was just glad to be there to see this.

-This new addition to the Taco building, which was once a trolley barn, is the first since 1954.
+This new addition to the Taco building, which was once a trolley barn, was the first since 1954.
 Cranston is a crowded New England city, and anything new has to be shoehorned into place.
-The huge new warehouse had go over here on this end.
+The huge new warehouse had to go over here on this end.
 The challenge, however, was that everything else in the factory was facing the other way.
 As with most factories, raw material comes in one side and finished product goes out the other.
 So with this new addition, everything else in the factory had to be turned around.
 And the employees did all of this work themselves.
 And they did it while still making the Taco products.
 Nothing slowed down while they made the move.
 To me, it was like watching someone change the tires on a car while driving 65 miles per hour.
 And everyone who works there was smiling about all of this.
 They knew they were doing something special.

 There are acres and acres of empty, inexpensive real estate in other parts of America, and even more of the same in China, and other places where people work for pennies a day.